 In addition to his coaching duties, he has been a featured speaker at coaching clinics in 25 states and four countries, while writing articles that have been published in three journals and chapters of the textbooks "Hurdles: Theory and Technique" and the "USA Track and Field Coaching Manual" (1999 edition).

 Lindeman has been very active on various track and field committees, as well.
 He served as the first chairman of the Coaches' Association Ethics Committee, and was elected as the chair of the USATF Coaches Advisory Committee in 2009.
 He has also sat on the men's hurdle development committee during four Olympic quadrennials, holding the chairman's position from 1993-2000.
 In addition, he has served on the NCAA Track and Field Rules Committee, acting as the chairman for the 2000 outdoor championships and was the president of the U.S. Track and Field Coaches Association (Division I Coaches) from 2000-03.

 Lindeman sees his involvement with these organizations as a way to not only make a significant improvement to the sport of collegiate track and field, but to extend benefits to the development of the Air Force program.

-Their daughter, Jennifer, is a graduate of Arizona State, as is her husband, Brian Rowedder.
-Jennifer and Brian have three children, Maddison, Brock and Landon.
-Their son, Brian, is a firefighter in Parker, Colo., and a former high school state champion in the pole vault.
-He is married to Heather Dunavint, and they have twin girls, Elsie and Mira, and a son, Brogan.
+He has been married to his wife, Cindy, for the past 45 years, and they have two children and six grandchildren.
+Their daughter, Jennifer, and her husband, Brian Rowedder, both graduates of Arizona State, have three children: Maddison, Brock and Landon, while their son, Brian, a firefighter in Parker, Colo. and former high school state champion in the pole vault, is married to Heather Dunavint, and has twin girls, Elsie and Mira, and a son, Brogan.